associatedpress/harvester/docs/schema.md

 ==========

-The Harvester schema lives in the `schema` tab of the sheet and defines some general information about the form as well as the details of each field the user will asked to enter.
-The schema is read row-by-row, with each row describing one attribute of the form.
+The Harvester schema lives in the `schema` tab of the sheet and defines some general information about the form as well as the details of each field in the form.
+Harvester reads the schema row-by-row, with each row describing one attribute of the form.
 The first column declares the attribute the form is describing and subsequent columns in the row describe the details of the attribute.

 ## Attribute Types